allaccountstaken/automl_v_hyperdrive/README.md

 ![](https://github.com/allaccountstaken/automl_v_hyperdrive/blob/main/imgs/Automl_TestingNeg.png)

 ## Screen Recording
-Link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+Link to a screen recording of the project in action: https://youtu.be/Zw0MDvXIGHQ-

-- A working model
-- Demo of the deployed  model
-- Demo of a sample request sent to the endpoint and its response